Sep 8, 2021

-Brenda Donald joined the District of Columbia Housing Authority in June 2021.
+Brenda Donald joined the District of Columbia Housing Authority in June 2021 and is now the Executive, Director for the organization.

 Prior to arriving at DCHA, Donald led the D.C.
 Child and Family Services Agency (CFSA) as its director since January 2017.
 Previously, Donald served as deputy mayor for Health and Human Services (DMHHS) for the District of Columbia beginning in January 2015, and most recently served as both deputy mayor for Health and Human Services and interim director of CFSA under Mayor Bowser since October 2016.